dotnet-websharper/docs/content/ui/routing.md

         | Contact p -> div [] [ text (sprintf "Contact name:%s, age:%d" p.Name p.Age) ]
     )
 ```
-First argument (`Home`) specifies which page value to fall back on if the URL path cannot be parsed (although this won't happen if you set up your server-side correctly), which could be a home or an error page.
+First argument (`Home`) specifies which page value to fall back on if the URL path cannot be parsed (although this won't happen if you set up your server side correctly), which could be a home or an error page.

 Also, you need to make sure that your router value is `[<JavaScript>]` annotated (or a containing type, module or the assembly is), so that it is available for cross-tier use.